JKMirko/bioinformatika-projekt/README.md

 * **path_to_overlaps** -  path to file containing overlap information

-* **path_to_reads**    -  path to file containing reads infomration
+* **path_to_reads**    -  path to file containing reads information

 ###**Optional:**

 * **-oLayout**   -  Specifies *unitig layout file path* in witch the unitig layout will be written.
 If the file exists, it will be overwritten, if not, it will be created.
 If this argument is not provided, the unitig layout will be written to the standard output.
 <br />Use **-oLayout=filepath** to specify this argument

 * **-oOverlaps** -  Specifies *unitig layout overlaps file path* in witch the overlap information from the unitig layout will be written.
-The same writing rules as in the unitig layout file path argument apply.
+The same writing rules apply as in the unitig layout file path argument.
 <br />Use **-oOverlaps=filepath** to specify this argument

 * **ε**          -  Real number value from [0,1] interval used in the transitive edge removal.
 Default is 0.1.